 ‘People seem to think paler and powdery shades of blue work best in a bedroom, but dark and bright tones, such as navy or royal blue, work just as well to create a cosy and relaxing space,’ says Smith.

-3. Soothe with gray and blue
+3. Soothe with a gray and blue bedroom

 The pairing works with both warm and cool tones.
-In this room, a tonal gray fireplace and upholstered headboard is paired with white and blue bedding, the blue nudging the room from potentially austere to welcoming.
+In this room, a tonal gray fireplace and upholstered headboard are paired with white and blue bedding, the blue nudging the room from potentially austere to welcoming.

 4. Brighten a monochrome room with royal blue accents